 Our on-the-ground operations are designed to enhance a wide range of forest resources, including soil and water quality, high-value timber, carbon storage, and sensitive wildlife habitat.
 All management, including our timber harvesting, is guided by principles set forth in an Operations Plan prepared in consultation with many forestry and wildlife professionals.

 Our Conservation Forestry Program involves a unique arrangement with private landowners in southwestern Virginia.
-While retaining ownership of their properties, they transfer timber and ecosystem service rights to the Conservancy through permanent forest management easements.
+While retaining ownership of their properties, they transfer timber and ecosystem service rights to TNC through permanent forest management easements.
 In return, forest owners receive annual payments based on the value of their timber.

 The program launched in 2002 when America’s oldest cattle ranch, Stuart Land & Cattle Company, committed 5,750 acres.
 Today, our Conservation Forestry Program manages 22,052 acres across the Clinch Valley.